-Athletes should view losing as a teachable moment.
+Athletes should view losing as a teachable moment and an opportunity for growth/improvement.
 What can I/we do better next game?
 This might be the single most important lesson a child can learn from sports.
 This loss will not be the player's only failure in their lifetime.
-Children need to be taught that losing a game isn't the worst thing in the world.
-Teach players that how they respond to failure is more important than failing itself!
+Teach your players that how they respond to failure is more important than failing itself!
 Following the game, have your players give the other team a cheer and then line up and shake hands (give high fives) and tell the other team "good game."
 Take the extra step by encouraging them to thank the referees.
 Praise hard work/effort and focus on 1-2 things they need to work on to play better in the next game.